 03 of 06

 Fresh chilies are very perishable and will turn up only where grocers are certain they will sell quickly.
 Some of the more common varieties you’ll find include the following:

-Serrano peppers are used the same way but are smaller, thinner and extremely hot.
+- Serrano peppers are used in the same way but are smaller, thinner and extremely hot.
 Remove the seeds and ribs to control the heat.

 04 of 06

 You either love or hate this pungent herb, but its popularity is such that you certainly won’t be able to avoid it.
 The fragile leaves should be unwilted (usually sold in bunches with the roots still on) and stored in the refrigerator upright in a jar of water like cut flowers.

 Drape a plastic bag over the herbs for extra protection and plan to use within 2 days.
 Cut just before using.
 Cilantro is chopped and used in an assortment of dishes, including chili, salsas, soups, and salads.Continue to 5 of 6 below.

 This is hardly a new spice.
 In fact, it’s been available in the supermarket for years, but Tex-Mex fever has increased its usage.
 In truth, our heavy application of cumin separates the US from the subtler Mexican approach to this seasoning.
 For a nuttier, richer flavor, toast the seeds, stirring them over low heat in a small heavy skillet for about 5 minutes, or until golden brown.
 Grind the seeds just before using.

 06 of 06

 These so-called Mexican green tomatoes are relatives of the Cape gooseberry.
 The firm round, green fruits, about the size of a large cherry tomato, are enclosed in papery husks, which are removed before cooking.
 Commonly used raw or briefly cooked in salsas, the tomatillo has a tart, sour, berry flavor.
 They keep well.
 Store them in the refrigerator up to 3 weeks.